 Cocos Island fully justifies its place as one of the world's finest liveaboard destinations.
 This remote Pacific outpost is a magnet for sharks, most notably large schools of hammerheads.

-In addition to hammerheads, divers may encounter silky, silvertip, Galapagos and white-tip sharks.
+In addition to hammerheads, divers may encounter bull, silky, silvertip, Galapagos and white-tip sharks.
 Eagle and manta rays are also frequent visitors, along with occasional whale sharks.

 The full itinerary detail is available on our website.